 • A ripe Brie cheese or Camembert cheese should ‘give’ when squeezed and not run away.
 A thin white line running through the cheese, or ‘chalk ‘ as it known, means the cheese is not ripe and ready to eat.
 If the cheese is cut and sold too young, it will never ripen, so buying Brie cheese and Camembert cheese through specialist cheesemongers is recommended.

-• At The Fine Cheese Co we only stock the traditional and original French Bries cheese like Brie de Meaux and also Camembert de Normande.
+• At The Fine Cheese Co we only stock the traditional and original French Bries cheese like Brie de Meaux and also Camembert de Normandie.
 We carefully select our producers, so that we have the best cheese to offer our customers.

 Our producers include:

 o Domaine de St Loup Camembert – one of the last traditional producers who hand–ladle.

 o Brie de Meaux Dongé – Dongé are one of seven producers of Brie de Meaux.
 The produce an exceptional, traditional brie that has been nine times Winner of the coveted Medaille D’Or.